Choosing a mobility scooter

-If you want something to go on pavements around town, or you want something you can transport in a car, then a pavement scooter can be a good choice.
-Legally, these are Class 2 scooters.
-They have a maximum speed of 4mph and are permitted for pavement use only.
-They can only go on the road only where there is no pavement, or just to cross the road.
+If you want something to go on pavements around town, then a pavement scooter is a good choice.
+Legally, these are Class 2 scooters with a maximum speed of 4mph.
+They are permitted for pavement use only and can only go on the road only where there is no pavement, or just to cross the road.

 Key features of class 2 pavement mobility scooters: